Understanding an Audiogram

 - Symmetrical: Hearing is relatively even in both ears

 - Asymmetrical: Hearing loss in one ear is significantly worse than the other ear.

-In interpreting an audiogram, it is a common for clients to misinterpret the results ~ looking at the good news rather than taking in the whole story.
+Interpreting an audiogram, it is common for clients to misinterpret the results ~ looking at the good news rather than taking in the whole story.

 Low frequencies of sounds found in speech (125 Hz – 1000 Hz) are largely responsible for a person’s interpretation of the volume of speech.
 High frequencies are responsible for the clarity that someone interprets speech.
 Some of the high frequency elements of speech include those made by words containing letters such as “f”, “ph”, “th”, “s” and “t”.